Society of Information Risk Analysts

 Methodology or Standards-Specific

-Managing Information Security Risks: The OCTAVE (SM) Approachbook Alberts, Christopher and Audree Dorofee.
+Managing Information Security Risks: The OCTAVE Approach by Christopher Alberts and Audree Dorofee

 Chris Carlson: A reference to FAIR is certainly handy.